-What is different about the slow-motion, high-intensity weight training method?
+What is different about the MINDFUL, slow-motion, high-intensity strength training method?

-Typical weight training is generally considered to be 3 sets of 8-12 repetitions, and is done 2 or 3 times a a week for about an hour each session, usually in a public health club or gym.
+Typical strength training is generally considered to be 3 sets of 8-12 repetitions, and is done 2 or 3 times a a week for about an hour each session, usually in a public health club or gym.
 It consists of a lot of momentum, which reduces the effectiveness of the exercise, and a lot of force, which leads to injuries.
-In our weight training, the weight load is slowly lifted and lowered without pausing between repetitions.
+In our mindful strength training, the weight load is slowly lifted and lowered without pausing between repetitions.
 The momentum is much reduced, the work done by the muscles is maximized and results are achieved with less time spent exercising and a lot less risk of injury.
-The 25-minute, once-a-week workouts are done in a private and quiet temperature-controlled studio.
+The 30-minute workouts are done in a private and quiet studio.

-More and more studies are showing that weight training is the most effective and efficient exercise in supporting overall health and fitness, especially as we reach middle age.
-This type of exercise builds and maintains muscle density, which, along with a healthy diet, is really the key to overall health and fitness, including increasing strength, bone density, cardiovascular function and glucose tolerance.
+Strength training is a type of exercise that builds muscle strength and endurance by forcing muscles to work against resistance, which can come from weights, bands, or your own body weight.
+It offers numerous health benefits, including increased metabolism, stronger bones, better balance, and a reduced risk of chronic diseases like heart disease and diabetes and more studies are showing that strength training is the most effective and efficient exercise in supporting overall health and fitness, especially as we reach middle age.
+This type of exercise builds and maintains muscle density, which, along with a healthy diet, is really the key to overall health and fitness.
 According to the Mayo Clinic, “Lean muscle mass naturally decreases with age.
 If you don't do anything to replace the muscle loss, it'll be replaced with fat.
-But weight training can help you reverse the trend — at any age.”
+But strength training can help you reverse the trend — at any age.”

 Is the workout safe for older people?

-In fact this slow-motion, high-intensity weight training was originally developed as a research project working with elderly patients with osteoporosis.
+In fact this slow-motion, high-intensity strength training was originally developed as a research project working with elderly patients with osteoporosis.
 The workouts proved to be so effective at increasing bone density, lean muscle mass and muscle strength it was determined that anybody would benefit from the workout.
-I currently work with several clients who are between 75 and 85 years of age.
+I have worked with several clients who are between 75 and 85 years of age, and none of them were injured; in fact all of them loved the benefit they were receiving from the exercise!

-What if I've never done weight training before?
+What if I've never done strength training before?

 To increase strength and build lean muscle, you need to fatigue your muscles, which activates them to start rebuilding automatically.
-Our slow-motion, high-intensity method of doing one non-stop set on each of the 5 weight machines is thorough enough to fatigue your muscles in a very short amount of time.
-Completing the workout provides a full-body strength workout, and moving from machine to machine without rest provides an aerobic workout.
+Our slow-motion, high-intensity method of doing one non-stop set of each exercise is thorough enough to fatigue your muscles in a very short amount of time.
+Completing the workout provides a full-body strength workout, and moving from exercise to exercise with very little rest provides an aerobic workout.
 The workout is so intense that it only needs to be done once a week to build and maintain lean muscle.

 How long before I see results?